dov/paps/README.md

 In the early 2010's the library cairo and its accompanying pangocairo library finally created an easy way of converting pango output to postscript in an idiomatic way.
 But it took me several years until I finally rewrote paps to make use of them.

 But I finally did so and released the resulting version on github in 2015 as version 0.7.0 .

-But even so the new cairo based version was not picked up!
-E.g. Fedora still supplies the old 0.6.8 version without cairo!

 # Usage